anshmenghani/Fusion/README.md

 # Fusion
 Physics is all about approximation.
 No one formula can account for every factor and predict any event with full accuracy.
 Over the years, scientists have used different methods to make these predictions, such as mathematical formulas and statistical models.
-This has been particularly difficult in fields such as astrophysics, where the subjects being studied are mindblowing distances away from Earth.
+This has been particularly difficult in fields such as astrophysics, where the subjects being studied are mind blowing distances away from Earth.
 In recent years, the advancements in machine learning, specifically in neural networks, allow us to computationally model far more complex relationships than before.
 The Fusion Stellar Model is designed to predict and classify stellar parameters more accurately than traditional methods.
 It takes inputs of a star's Effective Temperature, Luminosity, and